la2050/archive/_projects/2013/increasing-capacity-for-college-going.md

 project_image: 'https://img.youtube.com/vi/jGa5KEowRPM/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/jGa5KEowRPM'
 maker_answers:
+  success: "With regards to the effects of the programs on students outcomes, we will measure success by administering surveys to students prior to and post participation in our programs.
+The surveys will be designed to collect data on the effects of the program on college knowledge and college-going efficacy.
+We also will conduct selected focus groups with students and practitioners in order to gain a deeper  understanding of which practices are working best for students and their teachers and/or counselors.\r\nWe will also evaluate the project by analyzing the numbers of game players and if/how those numbers increase, thus increasing traction in the project.
+We will also analyze back-end server data related to the games in order to ascertain the effects of game play on students' college aspirations and/or plans."
+  description: >-
+    Our project will help improve the college-going rates at high schools that have the lowest college-going rates within the Los Angeles Unified School District.
+Many students who are eligible for college choose not to attend college because they receive little support on how to navigate the college-going process or lack the information on how to apply.
+By pairing mentors with high school seniors who are college-eligible, they can successfully guide them through the college application process.
+The high school graduation rate in California ranks in the bottom half of all U.S. states, with the Los Angeles Unified School District’s own graduation rate well below the state’s, according to the U.S. Department of Education.
+    Budget cuts have severely affected the amount of college counselors at the schools.
+A shortage of counselors limits the support that students receive regarding the college application process.
+Traditionally, California students' access to counselors varies by grade level, and 29 percent of California school districts have no counseling programs at all.
+The ratio of students per counselor in California averages 945 to 1, compared to the national average of 477 to 1, ranking California last in the nation.
+In Los Angeles, the average ratio is 800 students to 1 guidance counselor.
+Many under-resourced schools have guidance counselors, but not dedicated college counselors.
+Students attending private schools and public schools in affluent parts of the city are afforded very different access to college information and support, often supplemented by parents employing private college counselors to shepherd their children through the complexity of college applications.
+Thus the gap between those who have access to resources and those who don’t remains stark; the implications for college graduation rates and lifetime earning potential are obvious.
+By having volunteers serve as mentors, they can alleviate the burden of college counselors having to work with enormous case loads and students can have the one on one interaction needed to understand how to navigate the college admissions and financial aid processes.
+  collaborators: "High schools within the Los Angeles Unified School District: Belmont, Crenshaw, Dorsey, Foshay Learning Center, Fremont, Manual Arts, Marshall, Roosevelt, Roybal Learning Center\r\nUSC Game Innovation Lab\r\nCash for College- Los Angeles Chamber of Commerce\r\nNational College Access Network\r\nSouthern California College Access Network\r\nCollege Access Foundation of California\r\nSelected businesses - to be determined\r\n"
   description1: >-
     The Pullias Center for Higher Education is dedicated to improving access to college for low-income and historically under-represented students.
 The